Dictionary of Banking Terms and Phrases

 The borrower in a mortgage loan relationship.
 (Property is used as collateral to make payment.)

 A fund operated by an investment company that raises money from shareholders and invests it in stocks, bonds, options, commodities, or money market securities.
 These funds offer investors the advantages of diversification and professional management.
 To participate, the investor may pay fees and expenses.
-(Mutual funds are not covered by FDIC insurance.)
+(Mutual funds are not covered by FDIC insurance).
+See also Collective Investment Funds.

 The Federal regulatory agency that charters and supervises Federal credit unions.
-(NCUA also administers the National Credit Union Share Insurance Fund, which insures the deposits of Federal credit unions.)
+(NCUA also administers the National Credit Union Share Insurance Fund, which insures the deposits of Federal credit unions).
+See also Who Regulates My Bank?

 A check drawn on a bank and signed by an authorized bank official.
 (Also known as a cashier's check.)